alexislours/crcpedia/tables/NpcEquipRule.md

 **Hashed string**: ClothesFrequencyWear.hshCstringRef

-**Notes**: Likelyhood of wearing a top from the PurposeTag during this EquipRule?
+**Notes**: Likelyhood of wearing a top from the PurposeTag during this EquipRule.

 **Versions**: